 Camille’s eyes squinted as she climbed into the sunshine.
 The day was warm and the sky was bright blue, the way it often is when Spring blankets the earth.
 She liked the way the warmth of the sun sunk into her coat and how the steamy cement of the street felt under her paws.

 “Climb the highest branch of the highest tree and loudly cry,” she repeated her daily task into the air around her.
 “How embarrassing,” she said to herself.
 “And I am sure to break a claw.”

 Camille’s task was the most loathed of the daily tasks—more of a monthly task, really—but someone had to do it.
 Today it was her turn.
 The objective of the task was simple: it served as a test of the emergency services at their disposal.
 “This is only a test,” Garrin’s instructions replayed in her head.

-It would be horrible if one of the kittens ever jumped onto a tree and ran all the way to the top only to find that the local Fire Department had silently decided they would no longer be saving furry, four legged babies from the highest branches.
+It would be horrible if one of the kittens ever jumped onto a tree and ran to the top only to find that the local Fire Department had silently decided they would no longer be saving furry, four legged babies from the highest branches.
 So, today, Camille was charged with the job of testing their emergency system.
 “For the children,” she reminded herself.

-As she trotted up and down the streets—through human legs covered with denim, under long cotton dresses that smelled like perfume and around the strollers filled with crying babies—Camille looked for the highest tree.
+As she trotted up and down the streets—through human legs covered with denim, under long cotton dresses that smelled like perfume and around strollers filled with crying babies—Camille looked for the highest tree.